shreya25bce11282-cpu/Behavior-analysis-project/README.md

 # Behavior Analysis Project

-## Abstract
+## Overview

-Mood regulation is closely linked to sleep and cognitive functioning, yet mood is difficult to measure directly in behavioral datasets.
-This project investigates the relationship between sleep quality, sleep duration, and stress levels, using stress as an operational proxy for mood.
-Through exploratory data analysis and multivariate linear regression, sleep quality emerges as a substantially stronger predictor of stress than sleep duration.
-Interpreted through cognitive load theory and working memory limitations, the findings suggest that sleep quality affects mood-related outcomes by influencing cognitive efficiency rather than total rest time.
-The project highlights both the strengths and limitations of proxy-based behavioral modeling and provides insights relevant to human-centered technology and cognitive science.
+This project explores the relationship between **sleep, cognition, and mood-related outcomes** using a combination of **cognitive psychology theory** and **interpretable machine learning models**.
+The work is positioned at the intersection of **Psychology × Data Science × Human-Centered AI**, with a long term focus on HCI and Cognitive Science research.

+Rather than treating machine learning as a black box, this project is **theory-driven**: concepts from attention, working memory, and cognitive load guide the choice of variables, analysis, and interpretation of results.

 ---

-## Motivation
+## Research Motivation

-Understanding human behavior requires bridging psychology with quantitative analysis.
-Sleep is a fundamental biological process that directly affects attention, memory, emotional regulation, and stress.
-While mood is a complex and subjective construct, stress provides a measurable behavioral proxy that allows computational analysis.
-This project was designed as a first step toward combining psychology, machine learning, and behavioral data analysis with an eventual focus on HCI and cognitive science.
+From a cognitive psychology perspective, sleep plays a critical role in:

+* Neural recovery and synaptic resetting
+* Efficient functioning of attention and working memory
+* Emotional regulation

+Impairments in these systems often manifest subjectively as **stress, irritability, and reduced cognitive control**, which are commonly associated with mood disturbances.

+This project investigates whether **sleep quality** and **sleep duration** differ in how strongly they predict stress levels, and why.

 ---

 ## Dataset

-The dataset contains self reported measures related to sleep and lifestyle, including:

-* Sleep duration
-* Sleep quality
-* Stress level
+* Source: Publicly available dataset from Kaggle (Sleep Health and Lifestyle Dataset)
+* Nature: Self-reported measures

+### Key Variables Used

+* **Sleep Duration** (hours)
+* **Sleep Quality** (ordinal scale)
+* **Stress Level** (ordinal scale)

+> **Note on Mood Operationalization:**
-Stress is treated as a proxy variable for mood, an approach that is explicitly discussed as a methodological limitation in the documentation.
+> Stress is used as a *proxy measure* for mood related disturbance.
+This choice is theoretically justified and explicitly discussed as a limitation in `docs/mood_operationalization.md`.

 ---

-## Methods
+## Methodology

+The analysis follows a structured, reproducible pipeline:

+1. **Data Inspection**
+   Understanding variable distributions and potential limitations of self reported data.

-1. **Data Inspection and Cleaning**
+2. **Data Cleaning**

-   * Selected relevant variables related to sleep and stress
-   * Renamed columns for clarity and consistency
-   * Saved a cleaned dataset for reproducibility
+   Selecting relevant variables and producing a cleaned dataset for analysis.

-2. **Exploratory Data Analysis (EDA)**
+3. **Exploratory Data Analysis (EDA)**

-   * Visualized relationships between sleep variables and stress
+   Examining correlations between sleep variables and stress levels.
-   * Examined correlations among sleep duration, sleep quality, and stress level

-3. **Machine Learning Models**
+4. **Modeling**

-   * Simple linear regression: Sleep Quality → Stress Level
+   * Simple linear regression
-   * Multivariate linear regression: Sleep Quality + Sleep Duration → Stress Level
+   * Multivariate linear regression

-   * Evaluated models using MSE and R²
+The emphasis is on **interpretability** rather than predictive complexity.

 ---

 ## Key Findings

-* Sleep quality shows a strong negative relationship with stress.
+* Sleep quality shows a **strong negative relationship** with stress levels.
-* Sleep duration alone has a weaker relationship with stress.
+* Sleep duration shows a **much weaker relationship** with stress when sleep quality is controlled.
-* In multivariate regression, sleep quality dominates sleep duration as a predictor.

-These findings align with cognitive load theory: sleep quality affects how efficiently the brain processes information, whereas sleep duration reflects time asleep without guaranteeing neural recovery.
+### Multivariate Regression Results (Conceptual)

+* Sleep Quality coefficient ≈ **-1.27**
+* Sleep Duration coefficient ≈ **-0.10**

+These results align with **cognitive load theory**: it is not merely how long one sleeps, but whether sleep restores cognitive efficiency.

 ---

-## Psychological Interpretation
+## Theoretical Interpretation

-The results are interpreted using concepts from cognitive psychology:
+Drawing from cognitive psychology:

-* **Working memory limitations** (≈4 chunks)
-* **Cognitive load theory** (intrinsic, extraneous, germane load)
-* **Attention and emotional regulation**

-Poor sleep quality increases cognitive load and reduces executive control, leading to heightened stress even when sleep duration is adequate.
+* Poor sleep quality increases **extraneous cognitive load**
+* Working memory becomes inefficient
+* Attention fragments
+* Emotional regulation weakens

+This cognitive overload is experienced subjectively as **stress**, explaining why sleep quality dominates sleep duration in predicting outcomes.

 ---

-## Limitations

-* Mood is not measured directly; stress is used as a proxy.
-* The dataset relies on self reported measures.
-* Linear models capture associations, not causality.

-These limitations are acknowledged and discussed in the documentation.
+## HCI / Design Implications

+From a human centered computing perspective:

+* Interfaces should minimize unnecessary cognitive load
+* Poor information hierarchy and multitasking-heavy designs may exacerbate stress, especially under sleep deprivation
+* Technology can be designed to *support* cognition rather than overload it

 ---